A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Spatial discretization

 where $\nlagrange$ is the total number of Lagrange multiplier nodes,~$\NlagrangePosni$ is the discrete Lagrange multiplier shape function of node $\indexlagrange$, and $\qlagrangePosn \in \R{3}$ is the Lagrange multiplier at node~$\indexlagrange$.
 Although defined along the beam centerline, there is no requirement for the Lagrange multiplier shape functions to match the shape functions used for interpolation of the beam centerline.
 Even the number of nodes can differ, \ie $\nlagrange \ne \nbeam$.

 The choice of Lagrange multiplier basis functions is important for the mathematical properties of the resulting discretized system.
 Generally speaking, the Lagrange multiplier interpolations must fulfill an $\infsup$ condition to guarantee stability of the mixed finite element method.
 We circumvent the $\infsup$ stability condition by employing a penalty regularized Lagrange multiplier approach.
 Detailed discussions regarding this topic can be found in \cite{Steinbrecher2020} for the purely positional coupling \btsvc and in \cite{Steinbrecher2022} for rotational coupling \btsvr.
-The extensive studies and discussions in these works show that a linear interpolation of the Lagrange multipliers combined with a node-wise weighted penalty regularization generally leads to a stable finite element formulation of the coupled problem.
-Instabilities might only occur if the beam finite elements become significantly shorter than the solid finite elements.
-However, as discussed in \cite{Steinbrecher2020,Steinbrecher2022}, such \bts element size ratios are typically not relevant for the envisioned scope of applications.
+The extensive studies and discussions in these works show that a linear interpolation of the Lagrange multipliers combined with a node-wise weighted penalty regularization generally leads to a stable finite element formulation of the coupled problem, \ie undesirable effects such as contact locking are avoided.
+Instabilities might only occur if the beam finite elements become significantly shorter than the surface finite elements.
+However, as discussed in \cite{Steinbrecher2020,Steinbrecher2022}, such \btss element size ratios are typically not relevant for the envisioned scope of applications.